3den/dot_hash/README.md

 swagger.info.title # returns the title from swagger doc
 ```

-DotHash supports Rails and is very easy to do very fancy stuff with it.
+DotHash supports Rails and is very easy to manage fancy settings with it.

 ```ruby
 class Settings < DotHash::Settings